Connect Claude Desktop via API Key (Skip OAuth)

 ~/Library/Application Support/Claude/claude_desktop_config.json - Windows:

-If the file doesn’t exist yet, create it — Claude Desktop will read it on next launch.
-If it exists with other entries, you’ll be merging into the mcpServers object.
+If no file exists yet, create one with that exact name in the appropriate folder above — Claude Desktop will read it on next launch.
+If it exists with other MCP servers configured, you’ll be merging into the existing mcpServers object, not replacing the whole file.

 Add the Royal MCP entry

-YOUR-SITE.com→ the domain of your WordPress siteYOUR_API_KEY_HERE→ the 32-character key from step 1my-site(the connector name) → whatever you want it to appear as in Claude Desktop’s tool list (lowercase, hyphens, no spaces)
+example.com→ your bare domain (e.g.yoursite.comorwww.yoursite.com).
+Do NOT includehttps://— the protocol is already in the template.your-api-key-here→ the 32-character key from step 1.
+Paste the raw key only — do not prefix it with anything.my-site(the connector name) → whatever you want it to appear as in Claude Desktop’s tool list (lowercase, hyphens, no spaces).

 {